FDio/site/README.md

 ### Fork your branch

 When logged into your github account fork your own branch.
-This is down by first signing into your github account.
+This is done by first signing into your github account.
 Once this is done go to [Your Github Account](https://github.com/FDio/site).
 At the right at the top of the page click on the fork button.
 When this succeeds you will have a forked branch in your account.
-From here you will be able to build and create a pull request from your account.
+From here you will be able to build and create a pull request.

-### Add your SSH Key
+### Add your SSH Key/2 Factor Authentication

-To use this repo you will need to add 2 factor authentication to your github account.
+To use this repo you will need to enable 2 factor authentication to your github account.
-Then the easiest way to access tyour fork is to use ssh.
-You will need to add your publix ssh key to your github account.
+Once this is done the best way to access tyour fork is to use ssh.
+You will need to add a public ssh key to your github account.

 ### Create your clone